teresa-m/training-material/topics/community/tutorials/community-tutorial-table/tutorial.md

 time_estimation: 1H
 key_points:
 - The Galaxy Codex extracts all Galaxy tutorials to create tables
-- The community interactive Galaxy tutorials table can be embed into any website
+- The community Galaxy tutorials table can be embed into any website
 tags:
 - Community
 - SIG